hmt3design/LCARS_CSS_Grid/README.md

 This design makes use of CSS Grid and SVG to recreate the designs in an HMTL document.
 The odd shapes (endcaps, elbows, etc.) are created as SVGs using Adobe Illustrator.
 The responsive layout and design is possible through the flexibility of CSS Grid.
 Resizing the window will show that the horizontal and vertical block elements resize to fit the space.

 There is still some work to be done on device sizing, and eventually I hope to make a WordPress template out of it, But for now, this will do.

+<strong>Licensing:</strong>

+You are free to use this repository as you desire.
+No attribution is necessary.
+Star Trek, LCARS and other associated trademarks are the property of CBS/Paramount.